-Students become highly proficient in English language: reading English materials and books in materials science, writing academic essays in English, and conducting technical presentations in English.
-The programme develops students' global horizon and the recognition of international rules via the British teaching mode and overseas internship programme.
+Students become highly proficient in English language: reading English materials and books in polymer materials, writing academic essays in English, and conducting technical presentations in English.
+The programme develops students' global horizon and the recognition of international rules via the British teaching mode and oversea internship programmes.
 Students can obtain, use and manage various information to conduct cross-cultural communication and cooperation with innovative abilities and international competitiveness.
 Students can recognize Chinese characteristics and international comparisons correctly, as well as comprehend modern China and the world objectively and comprehensively.